JasonBock/NUnit.Experimental.TestAdapter/docs/notes.md

 * Step 2 - See if the tests can be discovered, but not run.
 Hardcoded is fine.
 * Step 3 - Then see if the tests can be discovered and executed.
 Hardcoded is fine.
 * Step 4 - Then create two different test adapters.
 One that uses Reflection and one that is hard-coded, and do perf tests.
-* Step 5 - Then create the source generator version
+* Step 5 - Then create the source generator version.
+* Step 6 - Then write a test to ensure it's actually "correct".
-* Step 6 - See how long it takes to actually do the source generation.
+* Step 7 - See how long it takes to actually do the source generation.
+* Step 8 - Reference the source generator test adapter in a project and see if it'll run tests, both with `dotnet test` and VS Test Explorer (or VSTE).

 ### Step 1

 I created a project that references NUnit but it doesn't reference the adapter.
-I added 5 tests, and I told VS Test Explorer (or VSTE) to "run tests".
+I added 5 tests, and I told or VSTE to "run tests".
 Here's the output:
 ```
 Building Test Projects
 Starting test discovery for requested test run